JetBrains/intellij-sdk-docs/basics/virtual_file_system.md

 During the lifetime of a running instance of an IntelliJ Platform IDE, multiple `VirtualFile` instances may correspond to the same disk file.
 They are equal, have the same `hashCode` and share the user data.

-## Synchronous and asynchronous refreshes
+## Synchronous and Asynchronous Refreshes

 From the point of view of the caller, refresh operations can be either synchronous or asynchronous.
 In fact, the refresh operations are executed according to their own threading policy, and the synchronous flag simply means that the calling thread will be blocked until the refresh operation (which will most likely run on a different thread) is completed.